|

 The degree requirements may be substituted by additional experience on a year-for-year basis provided State licensure as a Building Code Administrator is also met.

-A thorough understanding of Federal, State, and Local environmental regulations.
 Experience in the following: conducting field investigations and report writing, public speaking, negotiating, and mediating; and administration to include budgeting, contract, and personnel administration. |

 | |